 Galla keeps a jar of ground seeds—pumpkin, sesame, sunflower, chia, or flax—to throw into her baked goods or oatmeal to amp up the nutrition.

-Premium Gold Whole Flax Seed, 96 ounces for $15.19 on Amazon
+Premium Gold Whole Flax Seed, 96 ounces for $14.32 from Amazon

 She swaps out some fruit for vegetables, like beets, which are sweet when roasted anyway.
 She uses avocado and coconut oil instead of canola or vegetable oil.
 She also reduces the sugar and looks for ways to use more natural sugars from fruit or maple syrup, which have the benefit of extra vitamins and minerals.